cdornan/fmt/README.md

 Okay, where does this all leave us? [formatting][] is hard to use in non-trivial situations, and the rest are either worse/not-better than [formatting][] or not typesafe (and thus you can't use them even if you like them).

 Perhaps I should've just figured out how to use [formatting][] and write a nice tutorial for it.
 However, exploring the design space is more fun (and *much* easier to when the library is your own).

 (Also, writing `sformat` everywhere sucks because I never know how to indent it properly.
 That's actually the main reason why I wrote this library, but I'll never admit it.)

-Ahem.

 ## The idea